wied03/ansible-ruby/README.md

 ## Why Ruby?

 It's a productive language for me that's easy to write DSLs in.
-One could argue that are more strongly typed language like Crystal could be good for this as well.
+One could argue that more strongly typed languages like Crystal could be better fit for this.

 ## How does this relate to Python and modules?
 Python is widely installed (probably moreso than Ruby :()) on machines to be managed.
 We recognize Ansible's choice here.
 This tool does not try and change how Ansible modules work.
 It only tries to avoid editing lots of YML directly.